 Each player may choose their preferred team color and be issued the corresponding Action deck and Player mat.
 Tactically, all decks are the same.
+Each Action deck has one card that looks slightly different, with an Event icon on the back.
+These should be randomly shuffled into each player's deck.

 The number of riders on each team depends on the number of players.
-There are 6 different types: All-Star (\star) , Climber $(\Delta \wedge)$, Sprinter (II), and 3 Domestiques (\bullet) , (\clubsuit) and (\clubsuit) .
+There are 6 different types: All-Star (\star), Climber ($\blacktriangle \star$), Sprinter (\blacksquare), and 3 Domestiques (\bullet), (\updownarrow) and (\Lsh).